Swopper050/solid-flask-web-app-template/README.md

    - ✅ User email verification
    - 🌗 Dark theme support
    - 📜 Support for translations, and easily add your own language
+   - 🧱 Lots of out-of-the-box components to use
    - 📝 Code formatting with [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/)
  - 🗄️ A backend built in [Python](https://www.python.org/) with [Flask](https://flask.palletsprojects.com/en/3.0.x/) and [SQLAlchemy](https://www.sqlalchemy.org/):
    - 🧍 User login management with cookies using [Flask-Login](https://flask-login.readthedocs.io/en/latest/)